SeanMcNallie/Pawfect-Match/README.md

 # Pawfect Match App

 # Application Description
 This application is for users looking to find their new best friend!
 This app allows the user to create a login, easily search for & find adoptable pets, save their favorite pets to their own profile, and be able to donate to an animal charity of their choice.
+This application was built with MERN stack.

 # User Story
-As A person interested in adopting a pet
+AS A person wanting a pet
 I WANT to search & find adoptable pets in my area
 SO THAT I can find my next best friend & be happy

 # Acceptance Criteria
+GIVEN a pet resource website
+WHEN I load the pet resource website
+THEN I am presented with a homepage with options to Signup, Login, or Search.
+WHEN I click on Signup
+THEN I am presented with inputs for a username, email address, and a password WHEN the Signup button is clicked
+THEN my user account is created & I am logged into the site WHEN I click on Login & enter my account's credentials & submit THEN the modal closes & I am logged into the site
+WHEN I click on the Search Bar
+THEN I will be presented to put in a valid Zipcode & select the desired animal type WHEN I click on "Find My New Best Friend"
+THEN I am presented with adoptable pets near my specified area

 # Technologies Used
 * React